TristanCantatGaudin/rainbowprint/README.md

 	cd ..
 	sphinx-apidoc -o docs src/

- will create additional files in `docs/`.
+ will create additional .rst files in `docs/`.

 ## workflow for linting